tomdries/AI-driving-assessment/README.md

 Cloning the Openpilot submodule from this repository is **not required** to reproduce the images.

 ## Using Openpilot to analyze other data
 To analyze human driving data, we made a fork of the Openpilot repository, which is included in this repository as a submodule.
-You can clone it directly from the fork's repository or from this repository using the `--recurse-submodules` flag in the `git clone` command.
+You can clone it directly from the [fork's repository](https://github.com/tomdries/openpilot) (recommended) or from this repository using the `--recurse-submodules` flag in the `git clone` command.

 Please follow the installation instructions in `openpilot/tools/README.md` and the replay instructions in `openpilot/tools/sim/README.md`.